They say it’s tough at the top.

 As the crow flies, whimsical Madame Brussels is virtually neighbours with Loop Roof.
 It’s a few minutes’ walk and a ride up in a very small lift.
 Once you arrive, order a pitcher of Madame’s Fruity Double D Cup Punch and join the soiree on the terrace.

 Do you have any suggestions to add to our list of top Melbourne rooftop bars, restaurants and hotels?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock